Civil Procedure and Practice in Ontario, Vol. 2

 Tribunals for Access to Justice in Canada

-Forthcoming, Canadian Bar Review
+Forthcoming, Canadian Bar Review (Spring 2025)

 Tribunals have great potential to improve access to justice in Canada, and the goal of this article is to better understand this potential.
 It begins by defining “tribunals” and “access to justice,” the key concepts of this article.
 Because tribunals and trial courts are functional alternatives for the resolution of many legal disputes, the article first reviews the merits of Canada’s trial-level courts in terms of creating access to justice.
 It then turns to tribunals, reviewing some objective evidence of tribunal excellence in this regard.